-The electric vehicle (EV) space is picking up speed as the industry looks to take advantage of recently passed federal legislation. \$7.5 billion is allocated by the Bipartisan Infrastructure Law for the purpose of creating an interconnected network of 500,000 charging stations throughout the United States, improving sustainability and equitable access to cost-saving transportation.
+The electric vehicle (EV) space is picking up speed as the industry looks to take advantage of recently passed federal legislation.
+The \$7.5 billion infrastructure plan passed by Congress will create an interconnected network of charging stations throughout the United States, with the goal of improving sustainability and equitable access to cost-saving transportation.
 By 2030, the infrastructure plan calls for EVs to make up half of all new vehicles sold in the United States.
-In the past few years, the number of charging stations has nearly doubled and is expected to continue growing significantly.
+In the past four years, the number of charging stations has nearly doubled and is on pace to continue to increase significantly.